Your Wednesday briefing - Mind Of The Geek

 Now a break from the news

-Read: “Klara and the Sun”, the eighth novel by Kazuo Ishiguro, is one of the most anticipated titles of the year.
-Read our review.
+Lily: Octavia Butler has dedicated her life to turning speculative fiction into a hotbed of black expression.
+Here’s where to start with his books.

-Take a nap: Many people struggled to sleep during the pandemic.
-Here is what you need to know on improving your shut-eye.
+Unplug: With thoughtful folding and a little bit of tape, you can create your own hand maze game out of journal.

-There is much more in our At Home Ideas Collection on what to read, cook, watch and do while staying safe at home.
+Take care of yourself.
+At Home has our full collection of ideas on what to read, cook, watch and do while staying safe at home.

 And now for the Back Story on …